 This can range from shouting and slamming doors to throwing things and being physically violent, verbally abusive or threatening.

-This may include ignoring the person you are angry with, responding in a sarcastic or sulky manner, or deliberately doing things that they ask you to do poorly, late or at the last possible moment.
+This may include ignoring the person you are angry with or responding in a sarcastic or sulky manner.
+It can also include deliberately doing things that they ask you to do poorly, late or at the last possible moment.